eastbanctech/dob-docs/docs/dp-assignment-page.md

 ![A15 -screenshot](../images/dispatch-portal/dp-assignment-page/filter.png)
 ![Group 53 -screenshot](../images/dispatch-portal/dp-assignment-page/filter1.png)

 1. The emergency filter will allow the user to display only emergency assignments.
-    2. Filtering using specific Inspection Number, click on Enter number and type in the Inpsection Number, then by pressing enter displays the selected Inspection on the list.
+2. Filtering using specific Inspection Number
-    3. Selecting All, Initial and Follow Up displays the selected Type of Inspection/Assignment.
+3. Selecting All, Initial and Follow Up displays the selected Type of Assignment.
-    4. Filtering Inspections by department, click on Select department and selecting Illegal Construction and/or OIS displays Inspections of the selected department on the list.
+4. Filter Inspections by a specific department.
-    5. Selecting one, all or more of Assignment status filters, displays the selected Assignments with those statuses on the list.
-The Assignment status is driven by the actions of    the Inspector in the Inspector app or CityGov app, or an authorized Inspections Portal or Accela user.
+5. Selecting specific assignment statuses:
 * Assigned - the Inspection has an assigned time/date and Inspector
 * Inspector in Transit - Inspector is in transit to the Assignment/Inspection location
 * Inspection in Progress - Inspector is in the middle of conducting an inspection
 * Completed - Inspector resulted the Inspection in CityGov app
 * Rescheduled - The system processed the request and this Assignment has been rescheduled and a new Assignment with status Assigned has been created
 * Reschedule Requested - Inspector or Portal user requested a reschedule of the Assignment
 * Canceled - Inspector or Portal/Accela user canceled the scheduled Assignment/Inspection
-    6. Filtering Inspection by Assignment Date, click on the Select assignments date range and selecting the range from the calendar displays Inspections within the selected date      range on the list
+6. Filtering Inspection by a specific Assignment Date.
-    7. Filtering Inspections by the Assigned Inspector, click on Enter Inspector's First or Last Name and begin typing in the Inspector's name (first or last), and select one of the    auto-complete matches from the list.
+7. Filtering Inspections by the Assigned Inspector.
-    8. Filtering Inspections by address, click on Enter Assignment Address and type the inspection address, then by pressing enter displays assignment/s with the selected address on    the list.
+8. Filtering Inspections by address a specific DC address.
 </section>
 </section>